pubnub/pubnub-mcp-server/resources/sdk_docs/swift_publish-and-subscribe.md

 ```

 Parameters:
-- queue (DispatchQueue): Dispatch queue for events (default: main).
+- queue (DispatchQueue): Event dispatch queue.
+Defaults to main.
-- entities (Collection<Subscribable>, required): One or more entities (ChannelRepresentation, ChannelGroupRepresentation, UserMetadataRepresentation, ChannelMetadataRepresentation).
+- entities (Collection<Subscribable>, required): One or more of ChannelRepresentation, ChannelGroupRepresentation, UserMetadataRepresentation, ChannelMetadataRepresentation.
 - options (SubscriptionOptions): Subscription behavior configuration.

-Add/remove sets: You can add/remove subscriptions to build new sets (see examples).
+Add/remove sets: You can add and remove subscriptions to form new sets.

 #### SubscriptionOptions

+Base class for options.
+Available subclasses:
-- ReceivePresenceEvents: Deliver presence updates for userIds via listener streams.
+- ReceivePresenceEvents: Whether presence updates for userIds should be delivered.
 See Presence Events for details.

 ### Method(s)

-Subscription and SubscriptionSet share subscribe().
+Subscription and SubscriptionSet use the same subscribe() method.

 #### Subscribe